BRIDGES THE BUSINESS-IT GAP

 Time to market contributes to overall business success.
 Quality is critical and cannot be compromised.
 Sadly, with conventional software development, one often comes at the expense of the other.

-ODASE 1) dramatically reduces development time, for complex mission-critical applications; 2) easily adapts to reflect the frequent and unpredictable business or technical changes that represent the new norm.
+ODASE dramatically reduces development time, for complex mission-critical applications and easily adapts to reflect the frequent and unpredictable business or technical changes that represent the new norm.

 DOES EXACTLY WHAT THE BUSINESS EXPECTS

-The most important function software builders do for clients is the iterative extraction and refinement of what is expected and required (specifications).
+The most important function software developers do for clients is to document and refine what is expected and required (specifications).
 No other activity adversely effects the resulting system if done wrong.
 No other activity is harder to rectify later.

-The result of this extraction is generally a set of documents.
-Unfortunately, these documents cannot be tested and therefore, not validated.
+The specification is generally a set of documents.
+Unfortunately, it cannot be tested and therefore, not validated.
 Additionally, whilst customers have a general understanding of what they need, they likely never thought of the problem in sufficient details to build a software program.

 Hence "The hardest part of the software task is arriving at a complete and consistent specification.
 Much of the essence of building a program is in fact the debugging of the specification."
 Fred Brooks, No Silver Bullet — Essence and accident in software engineering.

-To tackle this head on, ODASE is based on 'ontology-centric software development': an executable business model combining an ontology with logical business rules that bridge the Business - IT gap.
+To tackle this head on, ODASE is based on 'ontology-centric software development': an executable business model combining an ontology with logical business rules that is understandable to the business and can be tested before any code is produced.

 FLEXIBLE IT ARCHITECTURE